-Apache Spark Tutorial – Learn Apache Spark Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed understanding and examples.
+In this Apache Spark Tutorial, we shall learn Apache Spark Basics and Libraries : Spark MLlib, GraphX, Streaming, SQL with detailed understanding and examples.

 Spark Core is the base framework of Apache Spark.
-It contains distributed task Dispatcher, Job Scheduler, basic I/O functionalities handler.
+It contains distributed task Dispatcher, Job Scheduler and Basic I/O functionalities handler.
 It exposes these components and their functionalities through APIs (which are available in programming languages Java, Python, Scala and R).

 Get started with Apache Spark Core concepts and setup :